csharpWorm/Alarm/README.md

 The first order of business will be to setup the Arduino IDE to flash the provided Arduino sketch to the Arduino Mega 2560.
 [Download the IDE for your platform](https://www.arduino.cc/en/Main/Software) and [follow these instructions to familiarize yourself with the IDE and how to upload to the board](https://www.arduino.cc/en/Guide/ArduinoMega2560).

 Next you will need to add the PubSubClient library for MQTT.
 [Follow this guide for the general process](https://www.arduino.cc/en/Guide/Libraries) and add the 'PubSubClient' from the Library Manager.
+The code is using `setBufferSize(1024)` to override the default `MQTT_MAX_PACKET_SIZE` of 128.
+If for some reason your messages are not being published you can modify [Alarm.ino](https://github.com/csharpWorm/Alarm/blob/main/Alarm.ino#L95) and pass in a larger buffer size.

-Once that is installed you will need to edit the `PubSubClient.h` file and change the line `#define MQTT_MAX_PACKET_SIZE 128` to `#define MQTT_MAX_PACKET_SIZE 1024`.
+> If this still does not work you will need to edit the `PubSubClient.h` file and change the line `#define MQTT_MAX_PACKET_SIZE 128` to `#define MQTT_MAX_PACKET_SIZE 1024`.
 You can find the installed library under the path shown in `File > Preferences > Sketchbook location`.

 [At the top of the Arduino sketch are several fields you must modify to fit your environment](https://github.com/csharpWorm/Alarm/blob/main/Alarm.ino#L18-L28) (MQTT broker IP, node name, etc).
 Once those fields have been set you can upload to your microcontroller and monitor sensor status in Home Assistant.
 Some of these values are contained in the [Secrets.h](https://github.com/csharpWorm/Alarm/blob/main/Secrets.h#L1-L2) file to help decouple the sensistive data from the core code.